uki00a/awesome-fresh/README.md

 <!--lint ignore awesome-list-item-->
 - [fresh-seo](https://github.com/xstevenyung/fresh-seo) - The fastest way :zap: to create sitemap and robots.txt in your Deno Fresh project :lemon:
 <!--lint enable awesome-list-item-->
+- [TSX Tabler Icons](https://github.com/hashrock/tabler-icons-tsx) - Easy to use Tabler Icons in your Fresh app.
+Just import the icons.

 ## Frameworks